Mario's Picross

-Mario's Picross is a 1995 puzzle video game for the Game Boy.
-Developed by Jupiter and Ape and published by Nintendo, it is a compilation of nonogram logic puzzles.
+Mario's Picross is a 1995 puzzle video game developed by Jupiter and Ape Inc. and published by Nintendo for the Game Boy.
+It is a compilation of nonogram logic puzzles.
 The game stars Mario who chisels away at puzzle grids to form pictures.
 The game initially received positive reviews, with reviewers citing its length and addictive nature as a positive, but its grid sizes and absence of typical Mario elements as a negative.

-Although the game sold well in Japan, the game flopped in English-speaking regions.
+Although the game sold well in Japan, it sold poorly in English-speaking regions.
 As a result of this, the game was followed by two sequels, Mario's Super Picross and Picross 2, released only in Japan.
 The next Picross game published by Nintendo to be released in English-speaking regions would be Picross DS in 2007, twelve years later.
 Due to its limited sales, the game is somewhat of a cult classic.
-The game is also available on the Nintendo 3DS through its Virtual Console service.
+The game was also available on the Nintendo 3DS through its Virtual Console service.
+The game was also later added to the Nintendo Classics service on March 7, 2025.